CoMuNeLab/FERM_python/README.md

 ## Getting started
 See `./tests/` for examples of usage

-- *sigma*: standard deviation of the gaussian distribution to sample the absorbance/absorption threshold
+- *sigma*: standard deviation of the Gaussian distribution to sample the absorbance/absorption threshold
-- *nb_particules*: number of particules to produce for each pair of points
+- *num_particles*: number of particles to produce for each pair of points
 - *path_niche_array*: matrix of the value the human suitability for each point
 - *path_x*: longitude coordinates
 - *path_y*: latitude coordinates
 - *path_pop*: .tif file where each geospatial point is associated with a population value
-- *save_mobility*: where to save the mobiltiy matrix
+- *save_mobility*: where to save the mobility matrix

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)